homemadearcade/zero/todo/2_FEATURESTODO.md

       Player
       All

---
+Put game defaults into the instructions.
+Change defaults to be on the stage object. physicsType == ARCADE_GRAVITY

 LIBRARY
-  Turn library on and off ( both in Selects and in the ClassList ) Easy system for saving library classes and relations Be able to open class library classes from some sort of class bucket thing.
+  Turn library on and off ( both in Selects and in the ClassList ) Easy system for saving library entityClasses and relations Be able to open class library entityClasses from some sort of class bucket thing.
 Start with context menu?
   When creating a class?, when selecting a class?
 From context menu?

+---

 STEPS UPDATE
   Prompts, Next Steps...
   A bit more automated is needed..
   Skippable option in a step
   Collapsible steps??
+  Buttons just ‘Cue the next segment’ so the button is based on the title of the next section

 LOBBY UPDATE
   Lobby Join Sound